richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1] Google's R Style Guide: `constants are named like functions but with an initial k`
  * [2] Wickham, Hadley.
 Advanced R. CRC Press, 2014.
 Chapter 5.1.2: `Variables and function names should be lowercase.
 Use an underscore to seperate words within a name.
 Generally, variable names should be nouns and function names should be verbs.
 Strive for names that are concise and meaningful`

-## I.4: Argument names should be clear, unambiguous, convenient, short and minimally necessary
+## I.4: Prefer argument names that are clear, unambiguous, convenient and short

 ### References

  * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
 Function arguments. [...]
 To state the obvious, argument names should be clear, unambiguous, convenient, short and minimally necessary`

+## I.4: Prefer lowercase function argument names

+### References

+ * [1] The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards, `The variable name itself should be lower case`

 ## I.5: Prefer naming functions in a consistent way